Corporate Governance

 - consider sustainability issues, e.g. environmental and social factors, as part of its strategic formulation.

-To assist the Board in fulfilling its responsibilities, the Management provides the Board with management reports containing complete, adequate and timely information prior to Board meetings and as and when the need arises.
-Papers containing relevant background or explanatory information required to support the decision-making process, are prepared for each Board meeting and are normally circulated in advance of the meeting.
+To assist the Board in fulfilling its responsibilities, Management will provide the Board with management reports containing complete, adequate and timely information prior to Board meetings and as and when the need arises.
+Papers containing relevant background or explanatory information required to support the decision-making process are prepared for each Board meeting and are normally circulated in advance of the meeting.

-To assist in the efficient implementation and execution of its responsibilities, the Board has established an Audit Committee, a Nominating Committee and a Remuneration Committee.
+To assist in the efficient implementation and execution of its responsibilities, the Board has established an Audit Committee (“AC”), a Nominating Committee (“NC”) and a Remuneration Committee (“RC”).
 Specific responsibilities, which are outlined in the respective Terms of Reference, have been delegated to each of the committees.
-Each Board Committee will report to the Board and makes its recommendations to the Board on matters under its purview.
-The Board accepts that while these Committees have the authority to examine particular issues and will report to the Board their decisions and recommendations, the ultimate responsibility for the fi nal decision on all matters lies with the entire Board.
+Each Board Committee will report to the Board and make its recommendations to the Board on matters under its purview.
+The Board accepts that while these Committees have the authority to examine particular issues and will report to the Board their decisions and recommendations, the ultimate responsibility for the final decision on all matters lies with the entire Board.

-The Board through the Nominating Committee, ensures that it recruits to the Board only individuals of sufficient calibre, knowledge and experience to fulfill the duties of a Director appropriately.
-Newly appointed directors are briefed on the Group’s business activities and governance practices and provided with information on their duties and obligations as a director of the Company.
-A formal letter of appointment will also be sent to any newly appointed Director setting out his/her duties and obligations upon his/her appointment.
+The NC ensures that only individuals of exceptional caliber, knowledge, and experience are recruited as Directors, capable of fulfilling their duties effectively.
+Newly appointed directors will be briefed on the Group’s business activities and governance practices and provided with information regarding their duties and obligations as Directors of the Company.
+A formal letter of appointment setting the Director’s duties and obligations will be provided to the new Directors upon their appointments.

-For newly appointed Director who does not have prior experience as a director of a public listed company in Singapore, he/she will attend relevant training courses organised by the Singapore Institute of Directors as required under Rule 210(5)(a) of the Listing Manual and in accordance with Practice Note 2.3 as prescribed by the SGX-ST, as well as other courses relating to accounting, legal and industry-specific knowledge, where appropriate, organised by other training institutions, in connection with their duties, and such training will be funded by the Company.
+For newly appointed Director who does not have prior experience as a director of a public listed company in Singapore, he or she will attend relevant training courses organised by the Singapore Institute of Directors as required under Rule 210(5)(a) of the Listing Manual and in accordance with Practice Note 2.3 prescribed by the SGX-ST. The Director are encourage to attend other courses relating to accounting, legal and industry-specific knowledge, where appropriate, organised by other training institutions, in connection with his or her duties, and such training will be funded by the Company.

-Professor Chee Yeow Meng, an Independent Director, was appointed to the Board on 6 September 2023 and he had completed the Listed Entity Director Programme conducted by the Singapore Institute of Directors, within one year from his date of appointment.
+Mr Pan Kit Kuan, an Independent Director, was appointed to the Board on 20 September 2024 and he had completed the Listed Entity Director Programme conducted by the Singapore Institute of Directors, within one year from his date of appointment.

-Apart from Professor Chee Yeow Meng, there was no other new Director appointed during FY2024.
+Apart from Mr Pan Kit Kuan, there was no other new Director appointed during FY2025.

-During FY2024 the number of meetings held by the Board and its committees, and the details of the attendances are as follows:
+During FY2025 the number of meetings held by the Board and its committees, and the details of the attendances are as follows:

 Board of Directors | Audit Committee | Remuneration Committee | Nominating Committee | |